 Variations and Next

 Try using this basic pattern as a platform for experimentation.
-Add a ribbed ‘brim’ to the hat by doing the last four rows in double crochet and only picking up the back stitch.
 Do the whole hat in double crochet.
 Switch yarn colors every few rounds to make a striped hat.
+Add a single crochet ribbed brim to the hat.
 Try adding non-increasing rows between the initial increasing rows to give the hat a longer shape.

 The Warm Up America Foundation collects donated hand knit and chrochet items to distribute to people who need them.